Creating a Universal Bot involves the following major steps:

 Note: Default dialog is automatically selected and as it is mandatory to publish it you cannot de-select it.

-- Select from the list of enabled languages to publish the bot.
+- Select from the list of enabled languages to publish the bot and then click Proceed.